Political demonstration: Times and locations

 Sometimes the date or location chosen for the demonstration is of historical or cultural significance, such as the anniversary of some event that is relevant to the topic of the demonstration.

 Locations are also frequently chosen because of some relevance to the issue at hand.
 For example, if a demonstration is targeted at issues relating to foreign nation, the demonstration may take place at a location associated with that nation, such as an embassy of the nation in question.

 While fixed demonstrations may take place in pedestrian zones, larger marches usually take place on roads.
-It may happen with or without an official authorisation.
+It may happen with or without an official authorization.

 Nonviolence or violence

 Protest marches and demonstrations are a common nonviolent tactic.
 They are thus one tactic available to proponents of strategic nonviolence.
 However, the reasons for avoiding the use of violence may also derive, not from a general doctrine of nonviolence or pacifism, but from considerations relating to the particular situation that is faced, including its legal, cultural and power-political dimensions: this has been the case in many campaigns of civil resistance.

+A common tactic used by nonviolent campaigners is the "dilemma demonstration."
+Activist trainer Daniel Hunter describes this term as covering "actions that force the target to either let you do what you want, or be shown as unreasonable as they stop you from doing it".
+A study by Srdja Popovic and Sophia McClennen won the 2020 Brown Democracy Medal for its examination of 44 examples of dilemma demonstrations and the ways in which they were used to achieve goals within civil resistance campaigns.

 Some demonstrations and protests can turn, at least partially, into riots or mob violence against objects such as automobiles and businesses, bystanders and the police.
 Police and military authorities often use non-lethal force or less-lethal weapons, such as tasers, rubber bullets, pepper spray, and tear gas against demonstrators in these situations.
 Sometimes violent situations are caused by the preemptive or offensive use of these weapons which can provoke, destabilize, or escalate a conflict.

+The protests following the murder of George Floyd are well-known examples of political demonstrations addressing racial injustice and police brutality.
+These demonstrations, which spread across the United States and around the world, brought attention to systemic issues within law enforcement and the broader society.
+This movement highlighted the importance of political demonstrations in driving social change and influencing public policy, but also showed how protests can turn violent through police intervention.

 As a known tool to prevent the infiltration by agents provocateurs, the organizers of large or controversial assemblies may deploy and coordinate demonstration marshals, also called stewards.